rsbbrs/RenEngine/README.txt

 		   sound manager.

 		   The engine currently only has keyboard input for the enter and escape keys.
-The enter key calls the callback() function while the escape key closes the engine.
+The enter key is used in the callback function to print a message and play a sound, while the escape key closes the engine.
 I have defined more key codes in my Types.h file, in the input_code enum.

+		   I also implemented an API in the Engine class that allows a user to call certain functions such as input checking and sound management.
+Mostly, these functions are just pass through functions that functions from the different managers.
+This way, the user can specify custom engine behaviour without having access to the managers directly.